James Gregory, Terri Tarr

 Online - Adobe Connect

 A syllabus is often the first impression that students form of a course, and it serves both faculty and student as a guide to and contract for the semester.
 A well designed and personalized syllabus can help faculty set the proper tone while simultaneously helping them avoid having to repeatedly answer basic student questions about expectations, policies, and deadlines.
-By examining syllabi from various disciplines, this online mini-workshop will offer tips and considerations for effective syllabus design, show example syllabi, and include time for questions and discussion.
+This online mini-workshop will offer tips and considerations for effective syllabus design, with time for questions and discussion at the end.